0

 Mind Lab Pro®'s innovative formula design and superior quality standards produce a true nootropic supplement that meets and exceeds the nootropic definition originally set forth by Dr. Giurgea.

-But most importantly, Mind Lab Pro® has been proven effective in well-designed in randomized controlled trials.
-Making it one of the only pre-made stack supplements in the world that backs up its claims with real science.
+Mind Lab Pro® is Backed by Science.
+It's one of the only pre-made stack supplements in the world that backs up its claims with real research.

 1. In one study, researchers reported that subjects taking Mind Lab Pro for 30 days experienced significant improvements (when compared to those taking placebo) in performing information processing tasks involving simple reaction time (SRT), choice reaction time (CRT) and anticipation.(2)